-This is only possible for the time trial on Friday, where you can specify your desired start time during the online registration process.
+This is only possible for the time trial on Friday, where you can specify your desired starting time during the online registration process.
 We’ll do our best to assign you a slot that’s closest to your request.
-The start times will be communicated to the participants by mail before the event.
-The general classification will determine your start position in Saturday’s and Sunday’s stages (group start at 10:00 AM).
+The starting times will be communicated to the participants by mail before the event.
+The result on Friday determines the starting position on Saturday (group start at 9 am).
+The classification after the race on Saturday determines the starting position on Sunday (group start at 9 a.m.).

 Is there a time limit?
 What if I am lapped?